Octavius-Dante/Tetra-Proxima/CAPM-DAY-6/Readme.md

 </br>
 </br>

-Make the following small changes to the purchase order table and deploy <b>(only draft table will be created when deployed)</b>
+Make the following small changes to the purchase order table and deploy
+</br> <b>(only draft staging table will be created when deployed)</b>
 </br>

 ```cds